Optimize long tasks

 Here, the priority of tasks is scheduled in such a way that browser-prioritized tasks—such as user interactions—can work their way in.

-The saveSettings function as depicted in Chrome's performance profiler, but using postTask. postTask splits up each function saveSettings runs, and prioritizes them such that a user interaction has a chance to run without being blocked.
+The saveSettings function shown in Chrome's performance profiler, but using postTask. postTask splits up each function saveSettings runs, and prioritizes them so that a user interaction can run without being blocked.

-When saveSettings() is run, the function schedules the individual functions using postTask().
+When saveSettings() runs, the function schedules the individual function calls using postTask().
 The critical user-facing work is scheduled at high priority, while work the user doesn't know about is scheduled to run in the background.
-This allows for user interactions to execute more quickly, as the work is both broken up and prioritized appropriately.
+This allows for user interactions to execute more quickly, because the work is both broken up and prioritized appropriately.

-This is a simplistic example of how postTask() can be used.
-It's possible to instantiate different TaskController objects that can share priorities between tasks, including the ability to change priorities for different TaskController instances as needed.
+You can also instantiate different TaskController objects that share priorities between tasks, including the ability to change priorities for different TaskController instances as needed.

-One proposed addition to the scheduler API is scheduler.yield(), an API specifically designed for yielding to the main thread in the browser.
+One proposed part of the scheduler API is scheduler.yield, an API specifically designed for yielding to the main thread in the browser which is currently available to try as an origin trial.
 Its use resembles the yieldToMain() function demonstrated earlier in this article:

 async function saveSettings () {